anand-kumar96/Calendar/README.md

 - Code URL     : [https://github.com/Anand-kumar96/Calendar](https://github.com/Anand-kumar96/Calendar)
 - Live Site URL: [https://html-css-javascript-calendar.netlify.app](https://html-css-javascript-calendar.netlify.app)

+### Setup/Installation Requirements
+-  Clone this repo to your desktop
+-  Naviagte to the top level of directory
+-  Open index.html in your browser

 ### Useful resources

 - [https://www.w3schools.com/](https://www.w3schools.com/) - This helped me for strengthening the fundamentals of HTML and CSS. it provides all the concept from scratch      level.
 - [https://stackoverflow.com/](https://stackoverflow.com/) - This is an amazing website for solving your doubts and finding any different approaches.
 I always refer to it to learn different properties of css and javascript.

 ## Author